anatomiesofintelligence/anatomiesofintelligence.github.io/_posts/2019-07-20-metafont–calligraphic-or-skeleton-approach.md

 # What is the copyright?
 copyright: open source

 summary: "The PostScript format, for example, describes letterforms by their contour instead of their skeleton.
-Yet other, lesser known file formats might take an inverse approach.
-It is the case of Metafont, originated from linear-drawing, writing and calligraphy where different kinds of pens (pointed, broad-nib, …) get applied to a skeleton resulting in different kind of characters depending on the pen."
+While yet other lesser known file formats might take an inverse approach.
+This is the case with Metafont, which originated from linear-drawing, writing and calligraphy where different kinds of pens (pointed, broad-nib, etc …) get applied to a skeleton resulting in different kind of characters depending on the pen."

 # all tags separated by commas
-tags: [skeleton, writing, anatomical, aesthesis, hand writing, typography, type]
+tags: [skeleton, writing, anatomical, aesthesis, handwriting, typography, type]
 weights: [0.956, 0.99, 0.7, 0.76, 0.8, 0.9, 0.61]
 categories: [gesture]